-Germany has a great variety of cafes, pubs, bars, and restaurants to meet the requirements and budget of the most demanding residents and guests.
+Germany has a great variety of cafes, pubs, bars, and restaurants to meet the requirements and budgets of the most demanding residents and guests.

 Every city and town in Germany has at least one or two covered or open-air street markets.

 The rows of stalls are full of farmer products, beverages, meat, and cheese.

 The prices in the markets are very low.

 The cheapest are milk, domestic beer, water, and lettuce.

 Germany is known for its strict and punctual people who host Oktoberfests and drink a lot of beer.